 We are often asked by customers:

-The operation is even unstable if one manages to keep the voltage constant at e.g. 3.3V and maintain a diode current of approx. 350mA.
-The characteristic curve constantly changes depending on the operating temperature and alternation and scatters from diode to diode.
-Secure operation is not possible and thermic destruction can occur even with small fluctuations.
+Even if it is possible to keep the voltage exactly at e. g.
+3. 3V constant to obtain a diode current of approx. 350mA, the operation is not stable.
+The characteristic curve changes continuously depending on the operating temperature and ageing and scatters from diode to diode.
+Safe operation is not possible and thermal destruction with small fluctuations is quickly possible.

 For this reason, constant current sources, so-called LED drivers are used.
 These drive a defined and therefore constant current through the LEDs.
 The voltage measured on the LED may fluctuate.
 Reliable operation of LEDs is thus ensured by these constant current sources also called constant current drivers.